The best itineraries to discover Venice

 Rialto, Venetian merchants, spices, courtesans and banks

-A visit to discover the center of trade of the Serenissima Republic: the Rialto bridge with its stores, the Grand Canal and its palaces, the fish market.
-You will hear the story of the ancient banks and Venetian merchants, of the spice routes, you will see Marco Polo’s house with the story of his travels in China along the Silk Road.
-You will cross the ancient area of the Venetian courtesans, where you will learn about curiosities seeing an area outside the tourist routes rich in small and large architectural gems.
-Duration 2 hours
+This is a visit to discover the old trade center of the Serenissima Republic: the Rialto bridge with its stores, the Grand Canal and its palaces, the fish market.
+You will hear the story of the ancient banks and Venetian merchants, of the spice routes, you will see Marco Polo’s house with the story of his travels to China along the Silk Road.
+You will cross the ancient area of the Venetian courtesans.

 Walks in ‘Minor Venice’

-These are two Venetian itineraries in the most authentic Venice that will allow you to enjoy the quietest areas of the city with genuine views:
+These are two Venetian itineraries in the most authentic part of Venice that will allow you to enjoy the quiete and less touristic areas of Venice.

-– Visit the sestiere of Castello, ancient quarter of the arsenalotti and Venetian sailors: the monumental entrance to the Arsenal, the church of San Francesco della Vigna with its rich pictorial and sculptural decoration and the campo dei Santissimi Giovanni e Paolo, one of the most beautiful in Venice.
-You can visit a Venetian mask workshop during the tour.
+– Visit to the sestiere of Castello, ancient area of the arsenalotti and Venetian sailors: the monumental entrance to the Arsenal, the church of San Francesco della Vigna with its rich pictorial and sculptural decoration and the campo dei Santissimi Giovanni e Paolo, one of the most beautiful in Venice.
+You can visit a Venetian traditional mask-maker atelier during the tour.
 Duration 2 hours

 -Visit to the Dorsoduro district, rich in art galleries and typical craft stores: the Accademia Galleries, the ancient Dogana da Mar, the church of Santa Maria della Salute, the Scuola Grande di San Rocco and the Frari church.
 Duration from 2 to 4 hours including visits to museums, churches or art galleries.